NikhilJoshua/skyrocket/README.md

+# Project Title

-# Extracting Market Success or Failure Rate of a Product or Brand and Its Factors Based on Review Data Using Interpretable Machine Learning Models/Techniques
+## Extracting Market Success or Failure Rate of a Product or Brand and Its Factors Based on Review Data Using Interpretable Machine Learning Models/Techniques
 ## by Nikhil Joshua

 Keywords: `Machine Learning` `Data Science` `Sentiment Analysis` `Text Analytics`